LLVM 23.0.0git

 void getBasicBlocks(DenseSet< BasicBlock * > &BBSet, SmallVector< BasicBlock * > &BBList) const

-static bool compareAssignmentMapping(const unsigned InstValA, const unsigned &InstValB, DenseMap< unsigned, DenseSet< unsigned > > &ValueNumberMappingA, DenseMap< unsigned, DenseSet< unsigned > > &ValueNumberMappingB)
+static LLVM_ABI bool compareAssignmentMapping(const unsigned InstValA, const unsigned &InstValB, DenseMap< unsigned, DenseSet< unsigned > > &ValueNumberMappingA, DenseMap< unsigned, DenseSet< unsigned > > &ValueNumberMappingB)

 Compare the GVN of the assignment value in corresponding instructions in IRSimilarityCandidates A and...